-Studies shall not be less than two feet six inches in height and not more than three feet in height, and shall be made within eighteen hours, during three consecutive days, in six sessions of three hours each.
+Studies shall not be less than two feet six inches in height and not more than three feet

 Each competitor shall privately draw by lot a number, and shall enclose the same with his or her name in a sealed envelope to the Secretary of the Academy.
 Upon completion of the work the competitor shall place a corresponding number upon the study submitted to the Jury of Award.
 When the subject is in high relief, position in the competition room shall be determined by lot.
 No one except the competitors shall be admitted to the competition room at any time during the days of the competition, nor shall any person except the Judges be present during their inspection of the studies.